Fair Use Law

 - Paraphrasing a substantial portion of author J.D.
 Salinger's unpublished letters in a biography was not excusable under the fair use doctrine because the general public would view them in this format for the first time and the paraphrased material was a central part of the biography.

-Whether you are an artist, author, or screenwriter, a business and commercial lawyer can help you determine whether portions of the work you want to use falls under the fair use principle.
+Whether you are an artist, author, or screenwriter, a lawyer can help you determine whether portions of the work you want to use falls under the fair use principle.
 A skilled attorney can try to prevent disputes before they happen, they can also assist with any litigation matters you might encounter.
 Contact one today for a free initial case assessment to learn how they can help minimize legal issues when you create or use intellectual property.